daidodo/format-imports-vscode/README.md

       // Sorting rule for imported/exported names.
 Valid values are 'none' or string array.
       "names": ["_", "aA"]
     },

+    // By default all unused imports are removed.
+Keep some or all them around with this setting if you need.
+    "keepUnused": [],

     // Max line length before wrapping.
 0 for no limit.
     "maxLineLength": 80,